-Guinness Cake is a very popular cake in Ireland because Ireland’s favorite drink happens to be…you guessed it!
-Guinness.
-A Guinness cake is so easy to make and will keep for a week or so as long as you keep it covered.
+Guinness Cake is super popular in Ireland because Ireland's favorite drink happens to be...yep- Guinness.
+A Guinness cake is really easy to make and will last a week or so as long as you keep it covered.
 So, if today is the only day you've got some extra time and you trust you've got enough willpower to not dive into the cake before St. Patrick's Day, you could make it today and save it for next week.

-If you don’t have Guinness, any other stout or porter will work.
-If you want to avoid alcohol as an ingredient altogether, substitute the Guinness with anything liquid you like, but I recommend non-alcoholic malt beer.
+If you don't have Guinness, any other stout or porter will work.
+If you're not crazy about putting alcohol into you food, you can substitute the Guinness with anything liquid you like, but I recommend non-alcoholic malt beer.

 - 1 cup Guinness